-- 2 All multi-dwelling housing development is to be designed to Silver Level under the Livable Housing Design Guidelines. - 3 At least 15% or part thereof, of all multi-dwelling housing are to be designed to Platinum Level under the Livable Housing Design Guidelines.
+2 All units in the multi-dwelling housing development are to be of Silver Level, and 15% of those are to be of Platinum Level, with standards as indicated in the Livable Housing Design Guideline.

-Note: For details on Liveable Housing Design Guidelines refer to www. livablehousingaustralia.org.au.
+Note: For details on the Liveable Housing Design Guideline refer to www. livablehousingaustralia.org.au